waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

 What do the RPC-O docs contain?
 -------------------------------

-The **Installation Guide** is intended for Rackspace Support, and provides the following installation information:
+The **Installation Guide** provides Rackspace support staff with the following installation information:

 * The technology used by RPCO
 * The environment and network architecture
 * Requirements to install RPCO
 * The installation process workflow, including the necessary commands to execute each step.

-Note that this guide is *completely different* from the OpenStack Ansible (OSA) installation guide, which is maintained separately.
+This *Installation Guide** is *completely different* from the OpenStack Ansible (OSA) installation guide, which is maintained separately.

-The **internal Technical FAQ** contains Rackspace internal support questions, and should not be distributed outside of Rackspace to any customer.
+The **internal Technical FAQ** contains Rackspace internal support questions.
+Do not distribute this guide outside of Rackspace to any customer.

-The **external Technical FAQ** is intended as a quick reference for Rackspace customers who have questions about Rackspace Private Cloud Powered by OpenStack.
+The **external Technical FAQ** is a quick reference for Rackspace customers who have questions about Rackspace Private Cloud Powered by OpenStack.

 The **Operations Guides** contain information and instructions for configuring